TheBeastCoding/glaucoma-dataset-metadata/README.md

 ## Metadata CSV Attribute Listing and Explaination
 - Names: Instance name; includes database name and instance number
-- Types: Majority Consensus of the Glaucoma classification; 0 = healthy, -1 = glaucoma suspect; 1 = glaucoma
+- Types: Majority Consensus of the Glaucoma classification; 0 = Non-Glaucoma, -1 = glaucoma suspect; 1 = glaucoma
 - Database: Name of original database that instance was pulled from
 - Original Name: The original name or derived name using the terminology of the original database
 - ONH: File path of the Optic Nerve Head image (if any)